Matt Kessie ~ ASSOCIATE PASTOR

 Matt is an associate pastor here at Calvary and is the contact for Sr. High ministries.

-To contact Matt, please complete the email form below.
-To request a counseling appoint with Matt, please call the Calvary office.
+To contact Matt, or to request a counseling appoint with him, please use the email information below.